 Can I make this ahead of time?

-Yes!
-This noodle salad keeps well in the fridge for up to 3 days.
-Just hold off on the dressing until you’re ready to serve for best texture.
+Yes.
+This noodle salad keeps well in the fridge for up to three days.
+For the best texture, hold off on adding the dressing until you are ready to serve.

 Is this recipe gluten-free?

-It can be!
-Just make sure you’re using 100% buckwheat soba noodles and a tamari or coconut aminos instead of soy sauce in the dressing.
+It can be.
+Just be sure to use one-hundred-percent buckwheat soba noodles and choose tamari or coconut aminos instead of regular soy sauce in the dressing.

 Can I serve this warm?

-You can, though it’s traditionally served cold.
-If you want a warm version, skip the final chilling step and serve immediately after tossing everything together.
+You can, although it is traditionally served cold.
+For a warm version, simply skip the final chilling step and serve immediately after tossing everything together.

 - 8 oz soba noodles